syohex/emacs-mruby-test/README.md

 ## License

-- This software is released unser the GPLv3.
+- This software is released under the GPLv3+.
 - mruby is released under the [MIT License](https://github.com/mruby/mruby/blob/master/MITL).